HackBerkeley/Growler/README.md

 If you've never hacked before, don't worry.
 And if you have hacked before but want to learn how to do web development with python, you're in the perfect place.

 This is a guide that will help you through your first hack.
-We'll be building **Hakker**, a simple twitter like communication app for dysfunctional teams, in flask/python.
+We'll be building **Growler**, a simple twitter like communication app for dysfunctional teams, in flask/python.

 # Step 0: How to get help